AI Use Cases/Financial Services

 Recovering 8-12% of deals lost

-Financial institutions deploying Revenue Institute's compliance auditing engine typically realize meaningful reductions in manual alert review hours within the first 90 days, freeing 2-3 FTE per $500M in assets under management.
-Loan origination cycles accelerate meaningfully, reducing time-to-close from 18-22 days to 12-15 days and recovering 8-12% of deals lost to faster competitors.
-AML alert false-positive rates drop from 90%+ to 15-25%, improving analyst productivity and reducing compliance noise.
-Examination readiness improves measurably: audit-ready documentation is generated automatically, reducing preparation time for OCC and FDIC cycles by 40-60% and lowering examination findings related to control gaps and documentation deficiencies.
+Financial institutions deploying this kind of compliance auditing engine typically target meaningful reductions in manual alert review hours within the first 90 days - the modeled target is manual-review time equivalent to 2-3 FTEs per $500M in assets under management, redeployed to investigation and higher-value compliance work, not cut from headcount.
+Loan origination cycles are modeled to accelerate, reducing time-to-close from 18-22 days to 12-15 days and recovering 8-12% of deals lost to faster competitors.
+AML alert false-positive rates are targeted to drop from 95% to 15-25%, improving analyst productivity and reducing compliance noise.
+Examination readiness is modeled to improve as well: audit-ready documentation is generated automatically, with a target of 40-60% less preparation time for OCC and FDIC cycles and fewer examination findings tied to control gaps and documentation deficiencies.

 ROI compounds over 12 months as the system learns your institution's specific risk profile and regulatory interpretation.
-By month six, model accuracy typically reaches 80%+, allowing your team to reduce headcount or redeploy analysts to higher-value work - regulatory strategy, policy refinement, and relationship management with examiners.
+By month six, accuracy is modeled to reach 80%+, freeing your team to redeploy toward higher-value work - regulatory strategy, policy refinement, and relationship management with examiners - not to cut headcount; the roles this replaces are the ones you have not posted yet.
 Operational loss ratio improves as compliance controls tighten and false-positive chasing declines.
-Year-one savings for a $2-5B institution typically range from $800K to $2.2M in staff cost avoidance, plus 15-25% improvement in loan origination profitability from accelerated cycles.
+Year-one savings for a $2-5B institution are modeled at $800K to $2.2M in avoided hiring cost, plus 15-25% improvement in loan origination profitability from accelerated cycles.
+Every figure above is a stated planning assumption, not a promised result - Weeks 1-3 of the engagement size these targets against your own alert volume and origination data.

 Target Scope